-3 benefits of biking to work
+3 benefits to consider when you bike to work

 Biking to work—or wherever you need to go—offers plenty of benefits.
-Here are three of them:

 Good for your money